Visual Arts (ART)

 ART 451.
 Ceramics III.
 4 Hours.

 Investigation of various research procedures and preparation of glazes and clay bodies, with emphasis on glaze testing and kiln firing techniques.
 Also designed to further develop skills in ceramic design and construction.
-Course Information: Prerequisite: ART 352 or equivalent.
+Course Information: Prerequisites: ART 352 or equivalent.

 ART 452.
 Ceramics IV.
 4 Hours.